-Charan Singh, Cabinet Minister of Revenue, Scarcity, Irrigation, Power & Power Projects in the UP government at the time, was in attendance at Nagpur and delivered a rousing speech in opposition to the resolution.
-This speech was to earn him his only time out of the Congress State government since 1937 and was the harbinger of his political sidelining in the factionally fragmented State Congress party He published Joint Farming X-rayed to detail his opposition and present a vision of an alternate agricultural plan he believed India should adopt.
-In the Third Five-Year Plan the government significantly toned down its cooperative ambitions, settling for "service cooperatives" to be set up in three years, while advocating cooperative farms to be set up "voluntarily wherever conditions became mature" (emphasis in original).
-However, Singh's critique of the fundamentally misguided nature of the measure was ignored, and, more egregiously,
+Charan Singh, Cabinet Minister of Revenue, Scarcity, Irrigation, Power & Power Projects in the UP government at the time, was in attendance at Nagpur AICC and delivered a rousing speech in opposition to the resolution.
+This speech was to earn him his first time out of the Congress State government since 1937 and was the harbinger of his political sidelining in the factionally fragmented State Congress party.5 He published Joint Farming X-rayed in 1959 that detailed this opposition and presented his vision of an alternate agricultural plan he believed India should adopt.
+In 1964, he was again a Cabinet Minister - this time for Agriculture, Animal Husbandry, Fisheries and Forests in the UP government.
+Much of his opposition to the policies reflected in the Nagpur Resolution had found credence amongst some political quarters.
+In the Third Five-Year Plan the government significantly toned down its cooperative ambitions, settling for "service cooperatives" to be set up in three years, while advocating cooperative farms to be set up "voluntarily wherever conditions became mature"